Greek Meatballs

 - Overmixing the meat mixture can lead to tough meatballs.

-- Using old breadcrumbs can affect the texture.
+- Using stale breadcrumbs may affect the texture.

 Helpful Tips

-- Chill the mixture for 30 minutes before cooking for firmer meatballs.
+- Chill the meatballs for 30 minutes before frying to help them hold their shape.

 FAQs